presidoeokuguni/learning-hybrid-IT-Infrastructure/about.md

 - Network Design & Troubleshooting
 - IT Process Improvement

-> I believe in learning by doing — and this site reflects that philosophy.
+> I believe in learning by doing, and this site reflects that philosophy.